Index to group projects and resources

 A polyfill of the MapML proposal, as a set of HTML custom elements, using Leaflet as the map rendering engine.

-An experimental / work in progress fork of the validator.nu project which validates MapML documents.
-The objective is to validate HTML including map markup as well as independent text/mapml documents.
+An experimental / work in progress fork of the validator.nu project

-An experimental / work in progress fork of the validator.nu HTML parser
+An experimental / work in progress fork of the validator.nu HTML parser.

 Websites that use the custom element and MapML server, hosted by Natural Resources Canada.